Study Engineering in the UK

 The UK has a deep heritage in the Engineering field and is home to world-class engineering companies such as Rolls-Royce and BAE Systems.
-Businesses invest about £9.5bn a year on engineering research and development in the UK, with the Government spending about £1.5bn to £3.1bn.
+According to Technoloplic, businesses invest about £9.5bn a year on engineering research and development in the UK, with the Government spending about £1.5bn to £3.1bn.
 With three of the world’s top ten universities for engineering based in the UK, students can look forward to world-class facilities and sophisticated engineering departments for a diversity of specialisations.
 The focus on hands-on experience in the UK will also allow students to pursue work placements or internships that can help prepare them for the practical demands of the post-grad workplace.

 Here are a few of the things that make the UK a great choice to study engineering:

 Internationally renowned universities: The UK stands as one of the top three study destinations of the world and is home to many leading universities such as University of Oxford, University of Cambridge, Imperial College London, and the University of Edinburgh.